 Like GBP/CAD strong uptrend on the daily chart, there was a too strong uptrend on CHF/JPY weekly chart.
 After the 2013.12.29 candlestick closed, the uptrend stopped going up and formed a consolidation.
 Five weeks ago, a long trade setup formed above the consolidation support line, and so the uptrend was continued.
 If the market had kept on moving sideways like what GBP/CAD did, then the uptrend would have collapsed after a strong short trade setup:

 Hope what I have explained so far is clear enough.
 As you saw, the price chart is enough to know whether the trend is strong or is exhausted.
 You can easily know whether you can go against the trend, or you have to wait for a continuation trade setup.
 However, there are some indicators that can help you know whether the trend is still strong or exhausted, or is about to get exhausted.
-If you have any problems to distinguish the trend strength or exhaustion, and you can not see the exhaustion signs, you can add these indicators to your charts till you become experienced and skilled enough to know the trends behaviour.
+If you have any problems to distinguish the trend strength or exhaustion, and you can not see the exhaustion signs, you can add these indicators to your charts till you become experienced and skilled enough to know the trends behavior.

 MACD is one of the strongest trend indicators for all markets.
 Let’s add it to the above charts and see whether it can show the trend strength and exhaustion or not.